NethermindEth/helm-charts/charts/generic-app-p2p/README.md

 - The `p2p.port` will be added to the container ports regardless of the `p2p.enabled` value.
 - The p2p service will only be created if `p2p.enabled` is set to `true`.
 - If `p2p.enabled: false`, the `rbac` roles won't be created.
-For this reason, remember to set `initScript: ""` or override the content otherwise the init container will fail due to the lack of permissions.
+For this reason, `initScript` will be skipped.

 ```yaml
 service: